Strange, Interesting, and Funny Facts About Animal Scat

 10. Monkeys Throw Poop

 Monkeys have a bit of a bad habit: They like to throw their poop at things (and sometimes at people).
 They originally developed this behavior as a defense mechanism, because who wants to get animal feces flung at them?
 No one, that’s who, not even predators in the wild.
 The problem, though, is that over time, the monkeys began flinging poop as a way to cure their boredom.
-You see, despite their gross behaviors, monkeys are highly intelligent, with some species being so smart that they can even fly space shuttles, paint artwork, and even drive cars, which puts them even ahead of the curve for some humans.
+You see, despite their gross behaviors, monkeys are highly intelligent, with some species being so smart that they can even fly in space shuttles, paint artwork, and so on.

 8. Poop Coffee

-The most expensive coffee in the world is actual the product of animal poop.
-That’s right, a high class beverage is made from poop.
+The most expensive coffee in the world is actually the product of animal poop.
+That’s right, a high-class beverage is made from poop.
 An animal called the Civet will eat the beans of coffee, but they won’t be digested as normal food will.
 Instead, they are passed in the Civet’s poop, and this fecal matter is collected, processed, and sold as a very expensive coffee bean for making what some consider to be the finest cup of Joe in the world.

 7. Rats Poop Everywhere

-A common misconception about honey is that it is bee poop, but the truth is that honey is actually bee vomit.
-It may be just as gross when we really dwell on it, but let’s face it, honey is delicious and good for you.
-So with that said, what comes out when bees poop?
+A common misconception about honey is that it is bee poop.
 Well, it’s actually just a mixture of the sugary nectar that they most commonly eat.
 It’s not something that humans would want to consume, but it’s not too far off from being something along the lines of honey.
-In fact, some bee poop is present in the all natural honey that you find at your grocery store.

 5. House Flies

 House flies are in a constant state of pooping.
 Food goes in, is nearly instantly digested, and goes right back out.
-Grossly enough, they are also in a nearly constant state of vomitting, since their frontal excrements are a way of pre-digesting food before they consume it.
-If a fly lands on your arm, then it has already pooped and vomitted on you.
-Gross, right?
+Grossly enough, they are also in a nearly constant state of vomiting, since their frontal excrements are a way of pre-digesting food before they consume it.
+If a fly lands on your arm, then it has already pooped and vomited on you.
+Gross…

 4. Dog Mess